nukage/wp-theme-install-script/README.md

 Different types of repo's can be defined.
 Each modular bit of code will be in the subfolder of the repo.
 Right now I have created two example repo's for testing this.

 The repositories, destination files, and relevant php files can be customized to your project's folder structure.
+You can easily modify these paths at the top of the script.

 ```Javascript
 const moduleDefs = {